TEST 2: Verifying Throttle Position Sensor Has Power

 When you've set up the test, have a helper turn the Key On Engine Off (KOEO).

-CASE 1: Terminal C, of the TPS connector, has 4.5 to 5 Volts.
-This means that the throttle position sensor (TPS) is getting power from your 2.0L Ford Escape's fuel injection computer.
+CASE 1: The multimeter registered 4.5 to 5 Volts.
+So far so good since this tells you that the throttle position sensor (TPS) is getting power from the powertrain control module (PCM).

 The next and last test, is to make sure that the throttle position sensor is getting Ground (from the PCM too).
 For this test, go to: TEST 3: Verifying Throttle Position Sensor Has Ground.

-CASE 2: Terminal C, of the TPS connector, DOES NOT have 4.5 to 5 Volts.
+CASE 2: Multimeter DID NOT register 4.5 to 5 Volts.
 Double check all of your connections and repeat the test.
 If your multimeter still doesn't register the 4.5 to 5 Volts DC...

 , then this test result tells you that the TPS itself is not at fault (and thus causing the TPS trouble code).
 Without power, the TPS can't create a throttle angle voltage signal.
 Although beyond the scope of this tutorial, your next step is to diagnose and restore this missing power.